rkapl123/ScriptAddin/docs/README.md

 - `exec` (or `rexec` as a legacy compatibility with the old R Addin): an executable, being able to run the script in line "script".
 This is only needed for overriding the `ExePath<ScriptType>` in the AppSettings in the ScriptAddin.xll.config file.
 - `path`: path to folders with dlls/executables (semicolon separated), in case you need to add them.
 Only needed when overriding the `PathAdd<ScriptType>` in the AppSettings in the ScriptAddin.xll.config file.
 - `dir`: the path where below files (scripts, args, results and diagrams) are stored.
-- `script`: full path of an executable script.
+- `script` or `skipscript`: full path of an executable script.
+In case the parameter is `skipscript` then the script execution is skipped (set this dynamically to prevent scripts from running).
-- `arg` (input objects, txt files): variable name and path/filename, where the (input) arguments are stored.
+- `arg` (input objects, by default these are .txt files): range name and path/filename, where the (input) arguments are stored.
-- `res`/`rres` (output objects, txt files): variable name and path/filename, where the (output) results are expected.
+- `res`/`rres` (output objects, by default these are .txt files): range name and path/filename, where the (output) results are expected.
 If the definition type is rres, results are removed from excel before saving and rerunning the script
-- `diag` (output diagrams, png format): path/filename, where (output) diagrams are expected.
+- `diag` (output diagrams, should be png format): range name and path/filename, where (output) diagrams are expected.
-- `scriptrng`/`scriptcell` (Scripts directly within Excel): either ranges, where a script is stored (scriptrng) or directly as a cell value (text content or formula result) in the 2nd column (scriptcell)
+- `scriptrng`/`scriptcell` or `skipscript` (Scripts directly within Excel): either ranges, where a script is stored (scriptrng) or directly as a cell value (text content or formula result) in the 2nd column (scriptcell).
+In case the parameter is `skipscript` then the script execution is skipped (set this dynamically to prevent scripts from running).

 Scripts (defined with the `script`, `scriptrng` or `scriptcell` definition types) are executed in sequence of their appearance.
 Although exec, path and dir definitions can appear more than once, only the last definition is used.